 David Schuyler is Arthur and Katherine Shadek Professor of the Humanities and American Studies at Franklin & Marshall College, where he has taught since 1979.
 A native of Newburgh, New York, Schuyler received the Ph.
 D. in history from Columbia University, where his dissertation was awarded the Richard B. Morris Prize.

 Schuyler was for twelve years Associate Editor of the Journal of Planning History and is now a member of its editorial board.
-He is also a member of the editorial board of the Hudson River Valley Review and Pennsylvania Magazine of History and Biography and chair of the editorial board of the Frederick Law Olmsted Papers publication project.
+He is also a member of the editorial board of the Hudson River Valley Review and chair of the editorial board of the Frederick Law Olmsted Papers publication project.
 He was an editor of the award-winning Creating the North American Landscape series at The Johns Hopkins University Press, has served as chair of the Pennsylvania State Historic Preservation Board, and is a member the National Advisory Committee of Olana, the Frederic E. Church house and grounds, which is a New York State historic site.
 Schuyler is a past president of the Society for American City and Regional Planning History and a trustee of the New York Academy of History.

 Schuyler is recipient of the Christian R. and Mary F. Lindback Foundation Award for distinguished teaching (1994), the Bradley R. Dewey Award for scholarship at Franklin & Marshall (2003), the Lawrence C. Gerckens Award of the Society for American City and Regional Planning History for distinguished teaching (2003), the Dixon Ryan Fox Prize of the New York State Historical Association (2011), the Ruth Emery Award of the Victorian Society in America for the best book in American regional history (2013), and the New York Academy of History's Governor Herbert H. Lehman Prize for Distinguished Scholarship in New York History (2014).